danskyvich/danskyvich/README.md

 I believe in one single thing: *Everything can be learned!* (within your own range and capability), and i uphold this philosophy very well.
 I believe that each and every single of us deserves something of great value.
 The advancement of everyone towards something that benefits itself is the path I am willing to be part of.

-Currently, I'm exploring the world of Android Development such as XML, Jetpack Compose, and Kotlin for the basics, with future plans to extend into Flutter, SQLite Database, and potentially, into Web Development!
+Currently, I'm exploring the world of Android Development such as XML, Jetpack Compose, and Kotlin for the basics.
+As of mid-summer 2025, I am currently exploring JavaScript and React.js and beyond!

 ## 📊 My Git stats
 <a href="https://github.com/danskyvich/danskyvich">